Skip to content

 Absorb vitamin B9 optimally

-First of all, I would like to clarify the various terms.
+First, I would like to bring a little more clarity to the various terms.
 Folate are naturally occurring folate compounds in the diet with a vitamin effect and are therefore also known as Vitamin B9 designated.
 At Folic acid is a synthetic, i.e. industrially produced form of the vitamin.
 The terms are derived from the Latin word folium (leaf) because the vitamin was first discovered in spinach.

-Good to know: Ideally, foods containing folate should be stored in an airtight container and protected from light and then eaten raw.
+Good to know: Folate-containing foods are best stored in an airtight container, protected from light, and then eaten raw.

 What is the daily requirement of FOlat?